 Some of the calls that come through the 211 Helpline need more attention than the organization can provide on its own.
 To continue serving these callers, United Way formed the Emergency Basic Needs Network with eight partners in our region:

 These partners assist whenever callers require intricate problem-solving.
 “We’ve helped more than 800 people so far through the network,” DeSeyn says.
 “For example, we started receiving calls from people who couldn’t leave their homes to get food, so the YWCA agreed to make house visits.
 One of the women they delivered to was in her 80s, blind, and had multiple medical issues.
 Her caregiver had stopped visiting because of the virus, so she was all alone.”

 Thanks to an enormous grant from PNC Bank, the United Way of Southwestern Pennsylvania partnered with Eat’n Park to address hunger in the home.

 The organization works directly with participating school systems.
 Although many of these districts deliver meals to student homes, there are three major limitations:

 United Way supplements these meals and distributes through the existing networks to feed entire families all week long.
 So far, they’ve delivered more than 100,000 meals, and they’re aiming to deliver more than 250,000 in total.

-For help in distribution services, UWSPA teamed up with ACCESS Transportation Systems.
+For help in distribution services, UWSWPA teamed up with ACCESS Transportation Systems.
 ACCESS typically specializes in transporting seniors, but demand dropped off during the outbreak.